xoidlabs/xoid/docs/quick-tutorial.md

 // later
 unsub()
 ```
-> To cleanup side-effects, a function can be returned in the subscriber function.
+> All methods of a **xoid** atom are covered up to this point.
+This concludes the basic usage! 🎉